IBM/cloudpakforintegration-workshop/workshop/README.md

 ## About Cloud Pak for Integration

-IBM Cloud Pak for Integration is an enterprise-ready, containerized software solution that contains all the tools you need to integrate and connect appication components and data both within and between clouds.
+IBM Cloud Pak for Integration is an enterprise-ready, containerized software solution that contains all the tools you need to integrate and connect application components and data both within and between clouds.
 Running on Red Hat OpenShift, the IBM Cloud Pak for Integration gives businesses complete choice and agility to deploy workloads on premises and on private and public cloud.

 Cloud Pak for Integration includes components to enable you to manage: